 The Republic of Djibouti is positioned in the Horn of Africa at the mouth of the Bab El Mandeb Strait, which separates the Red Sea from the Indian Ocean.
 The country shares borders with Ethiopia to the west and south, Eritrea to the north, Somalia to the southeast, and Yemen to the east.
 Due to its strategic location on the eastern coast of Africa, at the southern outlet of the Red Sea, between the Suez Canal and the Gulf of Aden, the region holds immense importance.
-In fact, Djibouti occupies a highly strategic maritime position through which 20,000 ships and 30% of worldwide trade pass (Redie Bereketeab, 2016).
+30% of global trade and 20,000 ships travel use this strategically crucial maritime location annually (Redie Bereketeab, 2016).